-- 15 Sale or distribution of drugs - 15 Possession or distribution of OTC, (over the counter medication) - 15 Arson (defined as deliberately setting a fire) - Unprovoked assaulting of a teacher, student, school employee, or any other person on school property - Unauthorized sale, possession or use of illegal or dangerous weapons (knives, pipes, clubs, firearms, or an object which can cause bodily harm or which may be used as a weapon which could inflict bodily harm) - Bomb threats, calling 911 making false reports and willful destruction or defacement of school property - 15 Breaking and entering - 9 False fire alarms or dialing 911 and hanging up - 9 Gross disrespect/verbal assault - 9 Damage of school property \$100.00 or over, restitution will be made - 9 Use of, under the influence of, or possession of alcohol or illegal drugs or look alike on school property: A substance abuse assessment will be required as a condition to return to school. - 9 Fighting or provoking a fight - 9 Swearing or using abusive language directed at teacher - 9 Use of, distribution of or possession with intent to use tobacco - 9 Unauthorized photographs being taken on campus - 9 Indecent exposure or images of indecent exposure - 6 Damage less than \$100.00; restitution will be made - 6 Extortion or physical threats - 6 Possession of firecrackers and all other types of incendiary devices - 6 Possession of property not belonging to the student - 6 Use of racially degrading expressions - 5 Theft - 3 Cheating - 3 Violation of Closed Campus - 3 Falsifying Information - Being in an unassigned area without permission - 2 Lack of Cooperation - 2 Inappropriate School Behavior - 2 Electronic Device Violation - 2 Lack of Respect - Disorderly Conduct-Any behavior that infringes on the rights and/or safety of others (snowballs, unauthorized demonstrations, careless driving, etc. in or on school property or at any school event. - Obscene and/or lewd behavior and/or language, obvious suggestive sexual gestures exhibited in view of students or staff members (anything not decent); profane language-the act of swearing or cursing on school property during the day or at any school event
+- 15 Sale or distribution of drugs - 15 Possession or distribution of OTC drugs, (over the counter medication) - 15 Arson (defined as deliberately setting a fire) - 15 Unprovoked assaulting of a teacher, student, school employee or any other person on school property - 15 Unauthorized sale, possession or use of illegal or dangerous weapons (knives, pipes, clubs, firearms, or an object which can cause bodily harm or which may be used as a weapon which could inflict bodily harm) - 15 Bomb threats, calling 911 making false reports and willful destruction or defacement of school property - 15 Breaking and entering - 9 False fire alarms or dialing 911 and hanging up - 9 Gross disrespect/verbal assault - 9 Damage of school property \$100.00 or over, restitution will be made - 9 Use of, under the influence of, or possession of alcohol or illegal drugs or look alike on school property: A substance abuse assessment will be required as a condition to return to school - 9 Fighting or provoking a fight

+- 9 Swearing or using abusive language directed at a teacher

+- 9 Use of, distribution of or possession with intent to use tobacco

+- 9 Unauthorized photographs being taken on campus

+- 9 Indecent exposure or images of indecent exposure

+- 6 Damage less than \$100.00; restitution will be made

+- 6 Extortion or physical threats

+- 6 Possession of firecrackers and all other types incendiary devices

+- 6 Possession of property not belonging to the student

+- 6 Use of racially degrading expressions

+- 5 Theft

+- 3 Cheating

+- 3 Violation of Closed Campus

+- 3 Falsifying Information

+- 3 Being in an unassigned area without permission

+- 3 10 and up unexcused tardies

+- 2 Lack of Cooperation

+- 2 Inappropriate School Behavior

+- 2 Electronic Device Violation

+- 2 Lack of Respect

+- 2 Disorderly Conduct-Any behavior that infringes on the rights and/or safety of others throwing snowballs, unauthorized demonstrations, careless driving, standing or leaving your seat on the bus, etc. in or on school property or at any school event.

+- 2 Obscene and/or lewd behavior and/or language, obvious suggestive sexual gestures exhibited in view of students or staff members (anything not decent); profane language, the act of swearing or cursing on school property during the day or at any school event

-- Insubordination (refusal to comply with reasonable request of school authorities or gross disrespect to school personnel) - 2 Vandalism of school property
+- 2 Insubordination (refusal to comply with reasonable request of school authorities or gross disrespect to school personnel)

+- 2 Vandalism of school property

+- 2 8-9 unexcused tardies

+- 1 Loitering in any area for other than intended purposed (lavatory, parking lot, etc.)

+- 1 Misuses of permits-being in an unauthorized area or being I a hall without a valid pass

+- 1 Personal display of affection beyond hand-holding

+- 1 Unexcused Absence

+- 1 Sleeping in Class

+- 1 7 Unexcused tardies or 4 in one period